jingjia-zhang/Team36-Smart-Pet-Feeder/README.md

 4.Data management and health monitoring: Record pet's eating time, intake and other data to provide owner with more scientific feeding suggestions.

-5.Convenient remote control: Support mobile APP or web access, remote video viewing, manual feeding, data analysis and other functions, so that pet feeding is more intelligent.
+5.Convenient remote control: Support web access, remote video viewing, manual feeding, data analysis and other functions, so that pet feeding is more intelligent.

 - #### Technical Realization